Rethinking Efficiency in Neural Combinatorial Optimization: Batched Preference Optimization with Mamba: Experiment

 \subsubsection{Efficiency and Throughput Analysis (Responds to RQ2)}

-To rigorously isolate the efficiency gains attributed to the proposed SSM architecture, we conducted a controlled stress test.
-We implemented a Control Variate Baseline by replacing the Mamba backbone within the ECO framework with a standard Transformer architecture (mimicking the Attention Model), while keeping all other data processing and inference pipelines identical.
+To isolate the efficiency gains attributed to the proposed SSM architecture, we conducted a controlled stress test.
+We implemented a control-variate baseline by replacing the Mamba backbone within the ECO framework with a standard Transformer architecture while keeping the rest of the constructive pipeline identical.
+Importantly, all throughput numbers correspond to true autoregressive inference rather than teacher-forced routed decoding.

 \textbf{GPU Memory Scaling Analysis:} We monitored the peak GPU memory consumption across problem sizes $N \in \{100, \dots, 10000\}$.
-To accurately capture the architectural growth rate ($O(N)$ vs. $O(N^2)$), we standardized the inference batch size to 8 for all measurements.
+To isolate architectural memory growth, especially encoder activations and recurrent decoder state, we standardized the inference batch size to 8 for all measurements.

-\textbf{Results:} As illustrated in Figure \ref{fig:efficiency} (Left), the Transformer baseline exhibits a quadratic memory explosion, triggering an Out-Of-Memory (OOM) error on the A800 (80GB) GPU at approximately $N=7000$.
-Conversely, ECO maintains a strictly linear memory growth profile.
-Even at $N=10,000$, the memory footprint remains well within hardware limits (approx. 40GB).
-This confirms that the fixed-size recurrent state of the Mamba encoder-decoder effectively resolves the memory bottleneck preventing Transformer-based models from scaling.
+\textbf{Results:} As illustrated in Figure \ref{fig:efficiency} (Left), the Transformer baseline exhibits a quadratic memory increase from full attention, triggering an Out-Of-Memory (OOM) error on the A800 (80GB) GPU at approximately $N=7000$.
+Conversely, ECO maintains a near-linear memory growth profile for sequence modeling and recurrent decoding state.
+Even at $N=10,000$, the memory footprint remains within hardware limits (approx. 40GB).
+This confirms that the Mamba encoder-decoder substantially reduces the memory bottleneck preventing Transformer-based models from scaling, while the action scorer still performs dense candidate comparisons as discussed in Sec.~\ref{sec:complexity}.

 \textbf{Limit-State Throughput Testing:} To evaluate the maximum processing capacity suitable for industrial deployment, we adopted a Maximal Utilization Protocol for throughput testing.
 Instead of a fixed batch size, we dynamically maximized the inference batch size for each model and problem size until the GPU memory limit was reached.